 Put in Extra Ham

 After pulling out the ham hock, I added 1/2 pound of extra ham.
-Although this isn’t necessary, I think it adds not only more flavor but also protein, making a bowl of these purple hull peas taste more like a full meal.
 I used leftover Christmas ham, but you could cut up a ham steak as well.

 Cook the Frozen Purple Hull Peas on the Stove for 1 and 1/2 Hours

-Once the extra ham was added, I continued cooking the peas for another hour and 20 minutes, so let’s just say an hour and 30 minutes.
-I think this is the perfect cooking time for frozen purple hull peas: enough for them to get soft, but not falling apart, except for a few that help to thicken the broth.
+Once the extra ham was added, I continued cooking the peas for another hour and 30 minutes.
+I think this is the perfect cooking time for frozen purple hull peas: enough for them to get soft, but not falling apart.

 Take the Meat Off the Ham Hock

-At this point, the ham hock had cooled down enough for me to handle it, so I pulled off the meat and added it to the pot.
+After the ham hock had cooled down some, I pulled off the meat and added it to the pot.
 You could put the ham hock back in the pot, but I didn’t because I prefer not having large bits of fat in my peas.

 As the Peas Boil, Make the Sides